AppleNonenone/TRACK4FOCUS/README.md

 1. Run: `python install_and_run.py`
 2. The script will check Python, install all dependencies, and start the server automatically.
 3. Your browser will open to: http://localhost:65535

+## Notes
+- Camera and Arduino port can be selected in the web UI.
+- All tracking parameters are adjustable in real time.
+- For troubleshooting, see INSTALLATION.md.

 ---
 MIT License